sebastienmeyer2/image-synthesis-artgan/README.md

 ![alt text](figures/pol_comp.jpg)

-Here, we show the resulting evolution of the score of the Discriminator (in green) and the loss of both the Generator (in blue) and the Discriminator (in red):
+Here, we show the resulting evolution of the specificity of the Discriminator (in green) and the loss of both the Generator (in blue) and the Discriminator (in red):